 This commission was SO MUCH FUN!

-I had to break out and dust off such a wide range of my skills, from sculpting foam, metal working, casting and a range of weathering techniques.
+I had to break out and dust off such a wide range of my skills, from sculpting, foam work, metal working, latex casting and a range of weathering techniques.

 We created the lid, belt, buckle, badge, shoulders and elbows from scratch, then helped adapt and enhance the mask and hands to fit in with the character.

 Due to the under suit being super lightweight, it took some time and skill to create a judges badge that was light enough not to drag the fabric down when attached.

 The Pterodactyl shoulder was carved from foam, then broken down cotton was used to create the wings.
 The entire thing was then textured and painted using layers of paint and latex, dust and washes.